 Notion for Customer Support: Save and Manage Support Emails

 If you're a small team handling customer support through email, you don't necessarily need a full helpdesk tool.
-Notion can work as a lightweight ticketing system — especially when you connect it to your support inbox.
+Notion works surprisingly well as a lightweight ticketing system — especially once you connect it to your support inbox.

 Why Use Notion for Support?